Broken rib

 Call your doctor now or seek immediate medical care if:

-• Your child has pain even after taking pain medicine.
+• You have pain even after taking your medicine.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.